martincohen/x64/README.md

 Functions return `X64Inst` structure, which is just a static buffer with `.bytes` and `.count`.
 The structure also contains `.error` string which is set in case there was an error processing.
 This behavior will eventually change to a proper buffered writer and custom error handler.

 Where `X64Size size` denotes intent of size on the operation.
-In case this is not possible, error is returned.
+In case it is not possible to satisfy the size and operands for given instruction, error is returned via `XInst.error`.

 ```c
 enum X64Size {